THHamiltonSmith/webdevhub/README.md

 - URL Shortner
 - File Compressors
 - Site/code templates.
-- Expansion to provide tools for other programming langauges (C, C++, Python etc.)
+- Expansion to provide tools for other programming languages (C, C++, Python etc.)

 These are only some of the features planned to be added.
 Check out the Projects page to see a more in-depth board of potential features to be added, or create a pull request and suggest your own feature.